mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

   # Whether to output sparse job and pipeline status metrics.
   # When enabled, only the status label matching the last run
-  # of a pipeline or jb will be submitted (optional, default: false)
+  # of a pipeline or job will be submitted (optional, default: true)
-  output_sparse_status_metrics: false
+  output_sparse_status_metrics: true

   # Filter pipelines variables to include
   # (optional, default: ".*", all variables)